-- Complaint alleging violation of Faculty Code. - a.
+- 3. Complaint alleging violation of Faculty Code. - a.
 If an alleged violation of the Faculty Code is not informally resolved by proximate administrators, the aggrieved party may file a formal complaint in the office of the cognizant senior vice president.
 That office may also attempt informal resolution and then forward the complaint to the CHC if no informal resolution has occurred.
 (See Policy 6-316, Section 6, Complaints) - b.
 A faculty member may ask the CHC to review an administrative reprimand.
-(See Policy 6-316, Section 6, Administrative Reprimand)

-Violation of academic freedom.
+(See Policy 6-316, Section 6, Administrative Reprimand) - 4.
+Violation of academic freedom or an academic grievance.

-Any concern involving an alleged violation of academic freedom is brought initially to the Academic Freedom and Tenure Committee ("AFTC").
-If the AFTC does not resolve the matter informally, the complainant may request a hearing from the CHC.
-(See Policy 6-313, Section 2.)
+Any concern involving an alleged violation of academic freedom or an academic grievance, as defined in Policy 6-002-III-Sec.11-C-2-d, is brought initially to the Academic Freedom and Faculty Rights Committee ("AFFRC").
+If the AFFRC does not resolve the matter informally, the complainant may request a hearing from the CHC.
+(See Policy 6-002-III-Sec.11, AFFRC ...)

-Medical termination or reduction in status.
+5. Medical termination or reduction in status.

 Proceedings to terminate or to award a contract with substantially reduced status to a faculty member for medical reasons shall be preceded by discussions with a faculty member's department chairperson, dean, and/or cognizant senior vice president looking to a mutually acceptable resolution of the problem, such as an accommodation under the Americans with Disabilities Act.
 If no such resolution is achieved, the cognizant senior vice president files a written statement with the CHC alleging a faculty member's inability to perform the essential functions of the job.
-(See Policy 6-313, Section 5.)
+(See Policy 6-313, Section 3. "...
+Termination for Medical Reasons.")